Public Projects and Programs

 Loop Trolley Project Final Plans

-A condensed version of the final plans for the construction of the Loop Trolley project is available for viewing at the University City Public Library, and the Public Works and Parks Department - City Hall 3rd floor.
+A condensed version of the final plans for the construction of the Loop Trolley project is available for viewing at the University City Public Library, and the Public Works Department - City Hall 3rd floor.

 Please click the below link to view the overall layout, Civil Plans and the Pavement Markings Plan with street light details.